 We are still waiting for final approval of the EDA District Planning Grant application, submitted in December and scheduled to begin in January.
 This recurring 3-year grant supports WMSRDC as an EDA Economic Development District, and staff has contacted NADO for assistance.

 Environmental Program – WMSRDC submitted a letter of intent to the National Fish and Wildlife Foundation for projects in Mason, Lake, and Newaygo counties and is awaiting an invitation to apply.
-The proposal builds on prior NFWF grant work and a finalized list of ranked regional projects.
+The proposal builds upon prior NFWF grant work and a finalized list of ranked regional projects.

 Local Government Services – The Materials Management Planning Committee meets every other month, with WMSRDC holding county-level meetings on the off months.
-Staff will also met with county administrators on March 30.
+Staff will also meet with county administrators on March 30.
 The goal is to have the plan out for public review by September 2026.

 Other – WMSRDC newly designed website is expected to be live in early June.